Gregorian Bivolaru: Early life

 Gregorian Bivolaru was born in 1952 in Tărtășești, Ilfov County, (now in Dâmbovița County), in the Muntenia region of Romania.
 He completed high school in Bucharest, and joined a predecessor to the Bucharest Metro company as an unskilled labourer in 1971.
 He began practicing yoga at the age of 17, and began to teach it at the age of 18.
 He became interested in Eastern spirituality and read Mircea Eliade's scholarly writings on yoga, corresponding with the author.
 He managed to obtain and read books by Paramahansa Yogananda, Sivananda Saraswati, and Ramakrishna, even though these were not readily available in Romania at the time.
+The claim that Bivolaru had a correspondence with Eliade is not supported by Eliade's archive.

-During the communist regime Bivolaru was kept under observation by the Department of State Security, because he was practicing and teaching yoga, yoga being dissuaded in Romania and barred from public facilities in 1982, in connection with the "Transcendental Meditation scandal".
+During the communist regime Bivolaru was kept under observation by the Department of State Security, since he was 19 years old, because he asked for pornography from foreign countries, he spread pornography (which was illegal), and, later, because he was practicing and teaching yoga, yoga being dissuaded in Romania and barred from public facilities in 1982, in connection with the "Transcendental Meditation scandal".
 He was jailed twice and forcibly hospitalized in a psychiatric ward once.

 In 1977, he was arrested on the charge of distributing pornography and sentenced to one year in prison, but he did not complete it due to an amnesty granted for minor convictions by the President of Romania Nicolae Ceaușescu on his birthday.
 On 17 April 1984, he was arrested again for distributing pornographic materials.

 On 17 August 1989, Bivolaru was arrested again, on the grounds that he was mentally unhinged and a menace to the general public.
 Prosecutors requested he be hospitalized, which was granted two days later on 19 August 1989 by the sector 1 Tribunal of Bucharest based on a report submitted by National Institute for Legal Medicine (IML).
-He was sentenced to hospitalization at The Poiana Mare Neuropsychiatry Hospital in Dolj county.
+He was sentenced to hospitalization at The Poiana Mare Neuropsychiatry Hospital in Dolj County.
 In the IML report the diagnosis was schizoid personality disorder and paranoia with obsessive-phobic elements.
 Until 1989 he was constantly on the list of the most dangerous people for the communist regime, being permanently in the sights of the Security, but he never stopped practicing and teaching yoga.
 His group of yogis is according to Gabriel Andreescu "the only example of long-lasting collective resistance under Nicolae Ceaușescu's regime".